Using Email Lists and Landing Pages to Drive Outside Traffic to Amazon

 One you capture their contact details, they’re now your customers.
 Now you can both increase your business and super charge your capacity for superior customer service.

-You’ll be able to run marketing campaigns, facilitate cross selling to take full advantage of your Amazon’s brand build-out, qualify traffic to your Amazon pages, and build long-term relationships with your customers.
+You’ll be able to run marketing campaigns, facilitate cross selling to take full advantage of your Amazon’s brand build-out, qualify traffic to your Amazon pages, and build long-term relationships with your customers with your Amazon Posts.